hlmwhite/AED_calculator_tool/README.md

 ## Usage

-For single use cases (i.e. one gene model one evidence model), simply run:
+For single use cases (i.e. one gene model one evidence model), simply run from the command line:

 ```bash